Beginner Skateboard Gear

 How to Carve on a Skateboard

 First, push your skateboard and put weight on our heels while on the move.
 This will help you turn slowly in that direction.
-The harder your push on your heels, the sharper your turn will be.
+The harder you drive on your heels, the sharper your turn will be.

 In skateboarding, this move is used a lot.
 You should choose an empty space, and practice carving a lot if you want to master it.
 For instance, try moving right at something that you are not aiming to hit and try carving around it.